Knipton: Southern quarries

 These were an extension of the quarries at Woolsthorpe and Harston.
 Quarrying began east of the road from Knipton to Croxton Kerrial in 1924, ceasing in 1943.
 A quarry on the west side of the road operated in 1941–1946.
 The quarries used steam and diesel quarrying machines.
 Ore was removed by a steam-operated narrow-gauge tramway to a tipping dock on the standard-gauge railway at Harston, where it was tipped into standard-gauge trucks for transport.
 In 1956 quarrying resumed where it had finished in 1946.
-By that time the narrow-gauge tramway had been replaced by a standard-gauge one worked by steam locomotives, which brought the trucks to the sidings at Harston from where British Railways locomotives took them away.
+By that time the narrow-gauge tramway had been replaced by a standard-gauge line worked by steam locomotives, which brought the trucks to the sidings at Harston from where British Railways locomotives took them away.
 From 1960 onwards, the ore from some of the quarries was loaded into lorries to be taken to the tramway or the sidings at Harston.
 The tramway was lifted in early 1964, but the lorry-worked quarries continued for a while.
 Production at Knipton had ceased by the end of 1964.